NabilaAK21/ElkStack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
 - The load balancer ensures that work to process incoming traffic will be shared by both vulnerable web servers.
-Access controls will ensure that only authorized users — namely, ourselves — will be able to connect in the first place.
+Access controls will ensure that only authorized users —Web-1 and Web-2, ourselves — will be able to connect in the first place.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system of the VMs onthe network as well as watch system metrics, such as CPU usage; attempted SSH logins; sudo escalation failures; etc.

 - What does Filebeat watch for?_
-Filebeat is a lightweight shipper for forwarding and centralizing log data.
-Installed as an agent on your servers.
-Filebeat monitors the log files or locations that you specify, collects log events, and forwards them to Elasticsearch or Logstash for indexing.
+- * Filebeat: Filebeat detects changes to the filesystem.
+Specifically, we use it to collect Apache logs.

 - What does Metricbeat record?_
-Metricbeat detects changes in system metrics, such as CPU usage.
-We use it to detect SSH login attempts, failed sudo escalations, and CPU/RAM statistics
+- *  Metricbeat: Metricbeat detects changes in system metrics, such as CPU usage.
+We use it to detect SSH login attempts, failed sudo escalations, and CPU/RAM statistics.

 The configuration details of each machine may be found below.